GerardoImola/film-angular-ionic/README.md

 2. Install project dependencies using npm install or yarn install.
 3. Run the development server using npm run start or yarn dev.
 5. Access the application in your web browser at http://localhost:4200.
+6. Register a new account or log in with the following credentials:
+    username: test@test.com
+    password: 123456

 ## Development server